kenanbendz/templates/app.md

 #### UI/UX
 - [ ] Does the UI match the design specifications (if applicable)?
-- [ ] Are there any UI inconsistencies or visual bugs?
 - [ ] Is the app accessible (screen readers, keyboard navigation)?

 #### Simulator & Device Testing